Language Curriculums for Speech Therapy

 Abstract Language Curriculum:

-- Struggles with figurative language (idioms, sarcasm, similes, metaphors, etc.)
+- Struggle with figurative language (idioms, sarcasm, similes, metaphors, etc.)

 This Curriculum is broken down into three levels: